IgorSprovieri/weekly-api/readme.md

 ### _Igor Sprovieri Pereira_

-Programming student since 2013, started working with Unity C# in 2020, paticipated in 16 projects as a freelancer and his own game studio.
-At this time, he was a tutor on Crie Seus Jogos company, helping students and writing articles to company's website.
-In 2022 he decided to learn web development with HTML, CSS and JS.
-Actually he is a fullstack programmer using javascript/typescript, react.js, node.js, express.js, docker, mongoose(mongoDB), postgres, sequelize and AWS.
+In 2013 I learned to programming games how as a hobbie, in 2020 I started to work on this area, I did some freelancers, opened my game studio and I was a writter for over a year on site crieseusjogos.com.
+In 2022 I decided to go a web developer professional and today I am fullstack with react and node